 Agriculture is common in Portage County, especially dairy, vegetables, and cranberries.
 But agriculture is limited within the City's limits, except for in areas that are planned for future development.
 Despite the lack of large-scale commercial farming within the City, several food processing facilities contribute to the City's economy, and there is an opportunity to promote locally grown crops at farmers markets and other venues.
 Additionally, the City allows residents to have chickens (hens only), ducks, and/or rabbits, indicating that City residents have an interest in raising farm products on a small scale.
 When combined with UWSP's reputation for its natural resources programs, there is a culture that is supportive of local agriculture, despite most of it not necessarily being within the City's limits.
-Additionally, agrotourism is an economic development opportunity that could be expanded to benefit the area.
+Farmshed and The Growing Collective are examples of organizations that have programs to support local growers and business owners, which are described at the end of this chapter.
+Additionally, agritourism and farm-to-table dining are economic development opportunities that could be expanded to benefit the area.